opensafely/demo_repo/analysis/sense_checks/README.md

 ## The checks

-There are a series of files which contain the code and results for the following:
+There are is an R script which contains the code for the following:

-- frequency tables for all categorical variables;
+- Frequency tables for categorical variables;
-- histograms and / or summary statistics for continuous variables and dates;
+- Histograms for continuous variables and dates;
-- check missing values (especially for things that shouldn't be missing);
+- Proportions of missing values in variables with missingness;
-- compare dates, like checking the number of people with key event dates before birth / after death / after deregistration / etc.
+- Comparisons of date orders for date of death / deregistration / censoring

+Results of the checks are saved in the `output/sense_checks` folder.